OAuth 2.0 Basics

 Authorization request from the client to the authorization server

-The client makes an authorization request to the authorization server via user agent (message #2, #3).
-In this tutorial, let’s suppose the following values are specified as paramters in the request.
+The client makes an authorization request to the authorization server via the user agent (Steps 3 and 4).
+In this tutorial, we’ll assume the following values are specified as parameters in the request.

 client_id 12818600553323